This post may contain affiliate links. Please read our disclosure policy.

 - Preheat the Oven Preheat your oven to 350°F (180°C).

-- Prepare the Ribs Peel off the tough membrane covering the underside (bony side) of the ribs.
+- Peel off the tough membrane covering the underside (bony side) of the ribs.
+This layer can turn chewy in the oven and blocks seasoning from getting into the meat.

-- Bake the Ribs Cover the tray with foil and bake for 2 hours.
+- Cover the tray tightly with aluminum foil and bake for 2 hours.

 - Prepare the Sauce During the last 5 minutes of baking, mix together the sauce ingredients: barbecue sauce, minced garlic, olive oil, Worcestershire sauce, cayenne pepper (optional for heat), and salt.